salmankhan19/Hyper-linking/README.md

 # First-Website
-Hi there, I am learning Front-end and this is my first HTML webpage.
+Hi there, I am learning Front-end and this is my first HyperLink webpage.
 Check out using this link: https://salmankhan19.github.io/First-Website/